About 284 Mln People Used Drugs Worldwide In 2020, UN Report - UrduPoint

 Indoor cannabis leaves a carbon footprint between 16 and 100 times greater than outdoor cannabis.

-Reported clandestine laboratories in Ukraine have skyrocketed from 17 dismantled in 2019, to 79 in 2020 – 67 of which were producing amphetamines – the highest number of disassembled labs reported in any given country, in 2020.
+Reported clandestine laboratories in Ukraine have skyrocketed from 17 dismantled in 2019, to 79 in 2020 67 of which were producing amphetaminnes the highest number of disassembled labs reported in any given country, in 2020.

 Other environmental impacts include substantial deforestation associated with illicit coca cultivation; waste generated during synthetic drug manufacturing, which can be 5-30 times the volume of the end product; and dumping other waste that can affect soil, water and air directly.